More Ways to Navigate

 Topical Teaching with Data Resources

-Using MARGINS Data in the Classroom - This is the first page in a series developed from a 2009 MARGINS workshop.
-The MARGINS project focuses on plate boundaries and has designed and evaluated teacher-ready mini-lessons for the undergraduate classroom.
+Using MARGINS Data in the Classroom - The MARGINS project focuses on plate boundaries and has designed and evaluated teacher-ready mini-lessons for the undergraduate classroom.
 The decade-long NSF MARGINS program has generated a wealth of data for use in the undergraduate classroom.

 Teaching with GIS in the Classroom from Pedagogy in Action - This module offers background information about GIS, how it can be used in the classroom, why it is useful in the classroom, and a collection of examples and activities using GIS in the classroom.